jcaw/json-rpc-server.el/README.md

 an error.
 The responses should be returned in the same order their requests were submitted, but they can also be synchronized based on their `"id"`.

-`jrpc-handle` assumes that requests are atomic until proven otherwise.
-If your batch request is *malformed*, `jrpc-handle` will probably not return a batch in response - it will respond with a single "malformed json" error.
+`json-rpc-server-handle` assumes that requests are atomic until proven otherwise.
+If your batch request is *malformed*, `json-rpc-server-handle` will probably not return a batch in response - it will respond with a single "malformed json" error.

 ## Datatype Limitations